Corporate manslaughter: Support and criticism of the concept

 A further strand of criticism holds that only individuals can commit crimes.
 Further, it is individuals who feel the threat of deterrence.
-In England in 1994, OLL Ltd. were convicted of corporate manslaughter over the Lyme Bay kayaking tragedy and fined £60,000 while Peter Kite, one of the company's directors, was sentenced to three years' imprisonment, arguably a greater influence on the conduct of company managers.
+In England in 1994, OLL Ltd. were convicted of corporate manslaughter over the Lyme Bay kayaking tragedy and fined £60,000, while Peter Kite, one of the company's directors, was sentenced to three years' imprisonment, arguably a greater influence on the conduct of company managers.

 Further, a corporation may simply be a "veil" for an individual's activities, easily liquidated and with no reputation to protect.
-Again it is argued, company fines ultimately punish shareholders, customers and employees in general, rather than culpable managers.
+Again, it is argued that company fines ultimately punish shareholders, customers and employees in general, rather than culpable managers.